dsc-courses/practice.dsc10.com/problems/su22-final/q6-contest-hypo-test.md

 [ ] The number of toy dogs in his sample.
 [ ] The absolute difference of the sample proportion of toy dogs and 0.3.
 [ ] The absolute difference of the sample proportion of toy dogs and 0.5.
-[ ] The TVD between his sample and the population
+[ ] The TVD between his sample and the population.

 # BEGIN SOLUTION